-If you are a professional and lover of photography you already know that the proper maintenance of your work devices is important.
-That way they will have a long useful life, and you can get the most of them.
+If you are a professional and lover of photography, you already know that your work devices’ proper maintenance is essential.
+That way, they will have a long useful life, and you can get the most of them.

-Dust represents a major inconvenience for both amateurs and photography professionals.
-This can be found inside or outside the camera and generate serious problems on this device.
+Dust represents a significant inconvenience for both amateurs and photography professionals.
+This can be found inside or outside the camera and generate severe problems for this device.

-The lens of the objectives has a series of coatings made of special materials, which are used to reduce reflections or correct chromatic aberrations.
-That is why the cleaning of this part of the camera should be done carefully and softly.
+The lens of the objectives has a series of coatings made of unique materials used to reduce reflections or correct chromatic aberrations.
+That is why to clean camera lens should be done carefully and softly.

-When we mention that you should be careful, it doesn’t mean you have to be a lens cleaning specialist to be able to clean your camera.
-In this post we will show you some basic aspects that you can take into account when cleaning the lens of your digital reflex camera.
+When we mention that you should be careful, it doesn’t mean you have to be a lens cleaning specialist to clean your camera.
+In this post, we will show you some fundamental aspects that you can consider when cleaning the lens of your digital reflex camera.

 Best way to clean camera lens

-To perform a proper cleaning, you must consider the next materials:
+To perform a proper cleaning, you must consider the following materials:

-- Brush or soft hair brush.
-It is Important that you have a brush intended only for cleaning the optics.
+- Brush or soft hairbrush.
+You must have a brush intended only for cleaning the optics.

 - Specific liquid for lens cleaning

-In specialized stores in photographic devices, you can buy a cleaning kit where you will find each of these materials.
-Some kits may include the special liquid, if not, you can buy it separately.
+In specialized stores in photographic devices, you can buy a cleaning kit to find each of these materials.
+Some packages may include the particular liquid, and if not, you can buy it separately.

-The most essential thing is that you have all the necessary elements to remove those particles of dust, sand or earth, which can damage the surface of the lens.
+The essential thing is that you have all the necessary elements to remove those particles of dust, sand, or earth, which can damage the lens’s surface.

 - Wash your hands.

-- Blow into the air, that is, take the manual blower without aiming at the camera.
-This is done with the purpose of eliminating the dust that the blower may have inside
+- Blow into the air.
+That is, take the manual blower without aiming at the camera.
+This is done to eliminate the dust that the blower may have inside.

 - Take the manual blower and blow the lens completely.
-Start with the outside with the lens protectors on, then the outer lens, which is the section that accumulates more dust.
+Start with the outside with the lens protectors on, then the outer glass, which is the section that accumulates more dust.

-- In order to dust particles remain on the worktable; you have to place the camera looking down the part that you are cleaning.
+- To dust particles remain on the worktable, you have to place the camera looking down the part you are cleaning.

-- Gently you have to take the brush to remove dust from the lens and the front of the camera.
-Remember that the back lens and the contact area accumulate some grease from the inner mechanisms of the camera.
+- Gently you have to take the brush to remove dust from the lens and the camera’s front.
+Remember that the back lens and the contact area accumulate some grease from the camera’s inner mechanisms.

-- Once you have removed the larger particles, you can do the cleaning with the liquid and the microfiber cloth.
+- Once you have removed the larger particles, you can clean them with the liquid and the microfiber cloth.
 Lightly moisten a part of the leather with the liquid.
 Pass the soft microfiber leather through the lens, gently and circling from the center to the outside.

-- Next, you use the dry part of the leather to dry the lens, with smooth movements and in a circular shape
+- Next, you use the dry part of the leather to dry the lens with smooth movements and a circular shape.

 - With the brush and the blower, also clean the protective caps of the lenses, both the front and the rear.

-The brush pen has two parts, a soft hair brush on one side and a velvet surface on the other side.
-If you opt for this brush pen you will have the advantage of being able to transport it and clean the lens at any time, due to its practical use you can take it with you without any issue.
+The brush pen has two parts, a soft hairbrush on one side and a velvet surface on the other side.
+If you opt for this brush pen, you will have the advantage of transporting it and cleaning the lens at any time.
+Due to its practical use, you can take it with you without any issue.

 The cleaning procedure is the same.
-You use the manual blower and later with the brush part you remove the large particles.
-Then with the velvet section of the pencil, you make the cleaning with circular movements.
+You use the manual blower, and later with the brush part, you remove the large particles.
+Then with the velvet section of the pencil, you do the cleaning with circular movements.

-To clean the external part of the lens you can use a brush of bristles a little harder.
-It is important that you remember that to clean the external part you must put on the protectors of the camera.
+To clean the outer part of the lens, you can use a brush of bristles a little harder.
+You must remember that to clean the external part, you must put on the camera’s protectors.

-Why is so important the cleaning of the lens?
+Why is it so important to clean camera lens?

-With the proper maintenance of the lens you will take advantage of the useful life of your camera.
-It is recommended to create a cleaning routine, is not necessary that you clean the camera every time that you use it.
+With the proper maintenance of the lens, you will take advantage of your camera’s useful life.
+It is recommended to create a cleaning routine, and you don’t need to clean the camera every time you use it.

-With the proper lens cleaning you will guarantee that desired picture in that precise moment.
-When it comes the time to capture the right moment, you have one quick opportunity and if you have your camera clean and ready for use, you will be ready to take any picture at any time.
+With the proper lens cleaning, you will guarantee that desired picture in that precise moment.
+When it comes to capturing the right moment, you have one quick opportunity, and if you have your camera clean and ready for use, you will be prepared to take any picture at any time.

-If you are a professional photographer or you are thinking in becoming in one, your camera and all the parts of it are your working tools.
-You have to take care of each piece, specially the lens!
+If you are a professional photographer or you are thinking of becoming one, your camera and all the parts of it are your working tools.
+You have to take care of each piece, especially the lens!

-- To avoid leaving spots on the lenses, it is preferable that you do not place your fingers on the lens, otherwise you will have to start over the cleaning process.
+- To avoid leaving spots on the lenses, you shouldn’t place your fingers on the glass.
+Otherwise, you will have to start the cleaning process.

 - When the lens is removed, immediately place the protective covers, both on the front and the back.

-- Do not use to clean the lens t-shirts or hoppers, always opt for microfiber leather or suede with the special liquid.
+- Do not use to clean the lens t-shirts or hoppers.
+Always opt for microfiber leather or suede with a particular liquid.

-- For no reason uses your breath to clean the lens.
+- For no reason, use your breath to clean camera lens.

-- A very practical element for protection is the lens hood.
+- An efficient element for protection is the lens hood.
 This acts as a physical spacer between the front and outer lens, thus avoiding bumps or friction.

 - Moisture is a terrible enemy for the lens.
 The presence of this can cause the appearance of fungi inside.